- About us

 When the body is exposed to periods of restriction, starvation, binging or purging it endures a significant amount of distress.
 The medical and physical risks are significant even if the eating issue/disorder has only been experienced for a short time.
 This is especially the case in children and adolescents.

 Early identification of an eating issue/ disorder is essential in children and young people since developmental milestones are not yet met, and the presence of an eating issue/disorder during adolescence can have a major impact on brain and body development.

-The Feeding, Eating & Body Image Clinic is a sub clinic of AzzA's Child Psychology Clinic that delivers individual, group and family based therapies to children and adolescents, who may be experiencing any type of eating issues/disorders including:
+The Feeding, Eating & Body Image Clinic is a sub clinic of ACPC Psychology that delivers psychological consultation and support to children and adolescents, who may be experiencing mild severity of eating issues/disorders including:

 Binge Eating Disorder

 Avoidant and Restrictive Food Intake Disorder (ARFID)

 We also take a much wider definition, assisting children, adolescents and young adults who may also have an unhealthy relationship to food or body image.
 E.g.:

 Food and/or how we look becomes primary focus of our lives

 Taking a broader definition allows us to capture the bigger issues associated with the development and perpetuation of eating issues/disorders.